 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Blacksmythe - Latest Comments in Blacksmythe | Thoughts about Palin in Plaid</title><link>http://blacksmythe.disqus.com/</link><description></description><language>en</language><lastBuildDate>Sun, 28 Sep 2008 20:42:49 -0000</lastBuildDate><item><title>Re: Blacksmythe | Thoughts about Palin in Plaid</title><link>http://blacksmythe.com/blog/2008/09/24/thoughts-about-palin-in-plaid/#comment-2720134</link><description>On point.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">DarkStar</dc:creator><pubDate>Sun, 28 Sep 2008 20:42:49 -0000</pubDate></item><item><title>Re: Blacksmythe | Thoughts about Palin in Plaid</title><link>http://blacksmythe.com/blog/2008/09/24/thoughts-about-palin-in-plaid/#comment-2567958</link><description>Love this scene.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Blacksmythe - Latest Comments in Thoughts about Palin in Plaid</title><link>http://blacksmythe.disqus.com/</link><description></description><atom:link href="https://blacksmythe.disqus.com/blacksmythe_thoughts_about_palin_in_plaid/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Sun, 28 Sep 2008 20:42:49 -0000</lastBuildDate><item><title>Re: Thoughts about Palin in Plaid</title><link>http://www.lesterspence.com/2008/09/24/thoughts-about-palin-in-plaid/#comment-2720134</link><description>&lt;p&gt;On point.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">DarkStar</dc:creator><pubDate>Sun, 28 Sep 2008 20:42:49 -0000</pubDate></item><item><title>Re: Thoughts about Palin in Plaid</title><link>http://www.lesterspence.com/2008/09/24/thoughts-about-palin-in-plaid/#comment-2567958</link><description>&lt;p&gt;Love this scene.
 I usually applied it to low-income blackness and what that means and why it keeps getting tied to a certain kind of lived experience, namely that down for the people = down for the hood = down in the hood.
 Not in college.
 Not in Martha's Vineyard.
 Not owning property.
 Just getting by = cool.
 Having a stock portfolio = not cool.
-Etc. That isn't changing and its undertow is FIERCE and hard to shake off even when you are in college, at Martha's Vineyard, have a stock portfolio or own property.&lt;br&gt;&lt;br&gt;Applying it to Palin makes sense.
+Etc. That isn't changing and its undertow is FIERCE and hard to shake off even when you are in college, at Martha's Vineyard, have a stock portfolio or own property.&lt;/p&gt;&lt;p&gt;Applying it to Palin makes sense.
 Scary.
-But makes sense.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Kismet</dc:creator><pubDate>Wed, 24 Sep 2008 09:15:02 -0000</pubDate></item></channel></rss>
+But makes sense. &lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Kismet Nuñez</dc:creator><pubDate>Wed, 24 Sep 2008 09:15:02 -0000</pubDate></item></channel></rss>